FutureCorpLTD/chanel-newsletter/README.md

-# chanel-newsletter-fonts
+# Chanel AC&C Newsletter Fonts
-Repo to hold custom ABChanel Corpo
+Repository to store the custom ABChanel Corpo fonts to use on mailjet